ViaScientific/vfdocs/docs/ViaFoundry/profile.md

 -   **SSH Keys:** Via Foundry stores your SSH keys in the SSH keys tab and uses them to authenticate your SSH connections.

--   **Run Command (optional):** You can specify a command or a series of commands to run before starting the Nextflow job.
-Separate multiple commands using "&&".
-For example:

-        source /etc/bashrc && module load java/1.8.0_77 && module load
-        singularity/singularity-3.4.0

 -   **Nextflow Path (optional):** If the Nextflow executable is not in your $PATH, you can specify the path to the executable in this